What is an antiques experience?

 - Once making a purchase, be sure to ask for the dealer card, or contact details.
 This is incase you want to buy more, replace parts, and for validation.

 - Try to get the best price, but look for quality over price if possible.
 Higher quality items will hold their value.
-For example with the theatre glasses, we found an almost identical part for £85 later in the fair, but they were wobbly and more worn that the first, higher quality, pair that we explored.
+For example, with the theatre glasses, we found an almost identical part for £85 later in the fair, but they were wobbly and more worn that the first, higher quality, pair that we explored.
 They would therefore be less likely to retain their value.